Casa dos Artesans – Ribeira Sacra

 Craft in the Ribeira Sacra

-Galicia has a very strong rural craft tradition although much has been lost since the c.1970s.
-In Casa dos Artesans craft is our special focus and antique craft items lend their character to the cottage.
+OLYMPUS DIGITAL CAMERAGalicia has a very strong rural craft tradition although much has been lost since the c.1970s.
+Craft lies at the heart of textilesnaturales – we are after all professional level makers (weaver/baketmaker) and so this focus lends character to the cottage. where we also run weave courses and have a small shop display of our own work plus looms, yarns and weaving accessories.
 Local buys include our own limited-edition linen scarves, towels and kitchen bags as well as a range of local baskets at the craft shop situated in the Cristosende craft workshops (just 50m from the cottage).
 For local pottery you can drive to Alfarería Agustín (on the OU-536 to Ourense).
 Although, from the outside, there appears to be little that is traditi0nal, go inside and you will see a whole section devoted to the local honey-coloured earthenware pottery in beautiful traditional shapes.
 Local clay is still dug and processed to make the traditional work.
 Gundivós is another traditional pottery centre in the Ribeira Sacra.